Lesbian Studies Institute Lesbian Lives Course

 Resistance, Subjectivity and Lesbian Lives

-Lesbian Lives is taught by Flavia Rando, Ph.D., an Archives coordinator and long-time lesbian activist.
+Lesbian Lives is taught by Flavia Rando, PhD, an Archives coordinator and longtime Lesbian activist.
 A member of Gay Liberation Front and Radicalesbians, she continues her work as an activist academic.
 She is an art historian who teaches Women’s, Gender, and Lesbian Studies.
-She has written about the 1970s in Portrait of a Decade; “Between Bohemia and Revolution,” in Smash the Church, Smash the State: The Early Years of Gay Liberation; and her essay, “To Transform Consciousness,” appears in Art After Stonewall, 2019.
+She has written about the 1970s in Portrait of a Decade and “Between Bohemia and Revolution,” in Smash the Church, Smash the State: The Early Years of Gay Liberation.
+Her essay “To Transform Consciousness” appears in Art After Stonewall, 2019.

 For more information or to register contact Flavia at: Prof.email@example.com